 Two others categories are “C” corporation and “S” corporation.
 Each of these has shareholders and for the purposes of this conversation, aren’t what a writing or (self-) publishing entity would need – at least not immediatly.

 But again, each of the above business structures has legal, tax, and other consequences.
 I’m a writer, not an attorney or accountant, but I think these details can at least give you a start if you’re considering turning your writing into a business, or you’re thinking about creating an entity to self-publish under.

 Have you thought about turning your writing into a business at some point?

 Lisa J. Jackson is a New England-region journalist and a year-round chocolate and iced coffee lover.
-She loves writing about New Hampshire for local papers or regional magazines, like New Hampshire ToDo.
+She’s a sole proprietor and solopreneur.
 She writes fiction as Lisa Haselton, has an award-winning blog for book reviews and author interviews, and is on the staff of The Writer’s Chatroom.
 Connect with her on Facebook or Twitter.